Saurashtra people: Festivals

 The Saurashtrians are of a religious bent of mind and they value morality and high character.
 The chief divinity of Saurashtrians is Venkateshwara of Tirupati.
 Among other Gods they worshipped Sun God, Rama etc. They made regular visits to Meenakshi temple.
 They celebrate Kolattam, Chithirai festival and Ramanavami with great enthusiasm, and observe Deepawali, Ganesh Chathurthi, Dussehra, Vaikunta Ekadasi and Avani Avittam as important religious days.
 Their present social customs differ markedly from the traditional pattern and bear a close resemblance to those of Tamils.
 Only some orthodox well-to-do merchant families stick to their older customs.

 Attire

 The way of living of the Saurashtrian men resembles to that of Iyengar Brahmins and the living of Saurashtrian women resembles to that of Telugu Brahmins.

 Saurashtrian men wear dhoti or veshti with a shirt and scarf called khesa just like other Brahmin men.
 The men keep the hair-knot or sikha on the head with a vermilion mark or naamam on their forehead.

 The Saurashtrian women wear saree in a different manner than the Tamil women.
 The unmarried ones wear in Bengali style, while the married ones wear in Marathi style.
 The shape and size of the ornaments worn by the Saurashtrian women are similar to that of Telugu Brahmin women.
 The ornaments are mostly made of precious diamonds and gold.
-The women also put vermilion mark on their foreheads just like the males but in smaller length and also decorate their head with flowers called as veni.
+The women also put vermilion mark on their foreheads just like the males but in smaller length and also decorate their head with flowers called veni.